MSN Messenger: MSN TV (WebTV)

 Starting in the summer of 2000, the Microsoft-owned web access product MSN TV (then known as WebTV) introduced a software upgrade for users of its internet terminals that added a basic messaging client among other features.
 The messaging client was designed to work with the Microsoft Messenger service and was simply named MSN Messenger.
 The client for the original WebTV/MSN TV internet terminals supported basic presence, plain text messages (no graphical emoticons), and buddy lists, with the overall WebTV/MSN TV service hosting services for users to add, remove, or block Messenger contacts and manage their Messenger settings.
 Windows Live Messenger support was later added to the MSN TV 2, introducing a new UI to fit the rest of the MSN TV 2's interface and support for graphical emotions.
 It's believed these clients still worked up until the discontinuation of the MSN TV service in September 2013.

-Although WebTV was also available in Japan well before the Summer 2000 upgrade was introduced in the U.S., it does not appear that Japanese WebTV users ever received this Messenger feature.
+Although WebTV was also available in Japan well before the Summer 2000 upgrade was introduced in the US, it does not appear that Japanese WebTV users ever received this Messenger feature.